 As outlined in the AODA, the Council of every municipality having a population of not less than 10,000 must establish an accessibility advisory committee.

 The Georgina Accessibility Advisory Committee (GAAC) advises and assists the Town in creating and facilitating strategies for the development and maintenance of a barrier-free community.
-Each year the GAAC normally holds 10 monthly public meetings except for July and August.
+Advisory Committees meet up to a maximum of eight (8) times throughout the year.
+Committee meetings are not typically held during the months of January, July, August and December.

 Both during and between scheduled meetings, GAAC is highly active and is regularly involved in awareness raising; development and implementation of municipal accessibility policies, standards and providing advice on implementation; consultation and collaboration on accessibility issues and projects; as well as site plan application reviews.